-I’m a freelance science writer and professor teaching statstics in Washington, DC.
-At the age of 13 I started tutoring in math and science and pretty much haven’t stopped since.
-I studied engineering as an undergraduate and got my PhD in Statistics from Stanford University.
-Right now I’m teaching statistics at various levels in American Sign Language at Gallaudet University, the world’s only liberal arts college for deaf and hard-of-hearing students.
-I use a lot of active learning and creative pedagogy in my courses.
+Dr. Regina Nuzzo is a freelance science writer and professor in Washington, DC.
+After studying engineering as an undergraduate she earned her PhD in Statistics from Stanford University.
+Currently she’s teaching statistics in American Sign Language at Gallaudet University, the world’s only liberal arts college for deaf and hard-of-hearing students.

-I also did a graduate program in Science Communication at the University of California-Santa Cruz.
-My specialty in science journalism centers around data, probability, and statistics.
-My work has appeared in Nature, Los Angeles Times, New York Times, Reader’s Digest, New Scientist, and Scientific American, among others.
-My feature article on P-values in Nature earned the American Statistical Association’s 2014 Excellence in Statistical Reporting Award.
+Dr. Nuzzo is also a graduate of Science Communication program at the University of California-Santa Cruz.
+Her science journalism specialties center around data, probability, statistics, and the research process.
+Her work has appeared in Nature, Los Angeles Times, New York Times, Reader’s Digest, New Scientist, and Scientific American, among others.
+You can read some of her writing here.

 PhD in Statistics